oeasenet/goe/docs/02-getting-started.md

 # 2. Getting Started with Goe 🛠️

 This guide will walk you through installing Goe, setting up your first project, and running a basic "Hello, World" HTTP server.
-We'll also touch upon the recommended project structure and how you can interact with Goe's modules.
+We'll also explore the modular architecture and show you different ways to structure your application.

 ## ✅ Prerequisites

-*   **Go**: Goe requires Go version 1.24 or newer.
+*   **Go**: Goe requires Go version 1.21 or newer.
 You can download it from [golang.org](https://golang.org/dl/).
     *   To check your Go version: `go version`

 ## 📦 Installation